valeIT/valeIT.github.io/_posts/2019-10-18-Reply-to-Childhood-Vision.md

 - [The Bigger Picture][2]

-The first item of which I've been trying to reach for a while, but with the current price of housing has taken a long time (and it is still going to take a while):
+I've been trying to accomplish the first point of that list for a while, but with the current price of housing it has taken a long time[^1].

 - A house in the countryside with lots of green.

-On this front I hopefully will be able to share something more about it sometime next year.

-The other points in there are easier.

-Apart the happiness one.

-I feel that as humans we're always envy, always looking at others.
-It is not good nor healthy for us.
-You should never compare yourself to others.
-You are different so you're no lower or higher than other people, you are just you.

-Focus on what makes you happy and what you wanna do and who you wanna be.

-Back to the house:

 I guess I love what it represents.
 The freedom of living and working surrounded by nature.
 I've lived in big cities my whole life and I have enough of the noise, pollution, small spaces that living in big cities entail.

+On this front I hopefully will be able to share something more sometime next year.

+The other points in there are easier.

+Apart from the happiness one.

+I feel that as humans we're always envious, always looking at others for validation.
+It is neither good nor healthy.

+You should never compare yourself to others, it is only doing yourself a disservice.
+You are different: different live experience, different upbringing, different opportunities.

+Focus on what makes you happy.
+What you wanna do and who you wanna be.

 [1]: https://200wordsaday.com/words/childhood-vision-291985da853406b111

 [2]: {% post_url 2018-12-29-The-Bigger-Picture %}

+[^1]: And it is still going to take some time.